Paddy Ashdown: Witness for the prosecution at Milošević trial

+On 14 March 2002, Ashdown testified as a witness for the prosecution at the trial of Slobodan Milošević at the International Criminal Tribunal for the former Yugoslavia.
+He said that he was on the Kosovo–Albania border near Junik in June 1998.
+From this location, through his binoculars, Ashdown claimed to have seen Serbian forces shelling several villages.
+In July 2005, a defence witness, General Božidar Delić, claimed by demonstrating with a topographical map of the area that Ashdown could not have been able to see the areas that he claimed to be able to see as hills, mountains and thick woods would have obstructed his view.
+After the Delić claims, Ashdown supplied the Tribunal with grid coordinates and a cross-section of the ground indicating that he could see the locations concerned.
+These coordinates indicated he was on the Kosovo–Albania border, which was a sealed border at the time.
+The prosecution also used new maps and topographical cross-sections indicating Ashdown's location, but their accuracy was challenged by Delić, for the location of a village was different from that shown in other maps of the area.

+Retirement

 In retirement, Ashdown became a regular voice for the Liberal Democrats.
 He publicly supported military strikes in Syria in 2013 and said he was ashamed after Parliament voted against them.
 At the 2015 general election he appeared on the BBC soon after the announcement of the exit poll which predicted that the Liberal Democrats would be reduced from 57 MPs to 10.
 Ashdown said he would eat his hat if the exit poll was correct.
 The result was that the Liberal Democrats returned eight MPs, but the technical difference from the exit poll was not enough to save him from several requests to carry out his vow.
 Some commentators suggested humorously that this was an example of Liberal Democrats breaking their promises in response to U-turns conducted in the coalition government.
 The following day after the election, on the BBC's Question Time programme, Ashdown was presented with a chocolate hat that he later ate.